-The structure of the proposed recurrent actor-critic framework is illustrated in Fig. \ref{fig:Recurrent_Actor-Critic_Framework}, where Long-Short-Term-Memory is introduced in the memory component to extract information beneficial to the actor and critic from past history.
+The structure of the proposed recurrent actor-critic framework is illustrated in Fig. \ref{fig:Recurrent_Actor-Critic_Framework}, where Long-Short-Term-Memory is introduced to extract information beneficial to the actor and critic from past history.
 The proposed framework can handle history of any length.

 Formally, given a mini-batch sample of experiences, the memory-based critic Q, as illustrated in Fig. \ref{fig:Recurrent_Actor-Critic_Framework}, can be seen as a compound function of the memory extraction $Q^{me}$, the current feature extraction $Q^{cf}$, and the perception integration $Q^{pi}$ components, following Eq. \ref{eq:memory_based_critic}